Franz Jacob (resistance fighter): Plot to kill Hitler and Jacob's death

 In April 1944, Social Democrats Adolf Reichwein and Julius Leber, who were members of the Kreisau Circle, got in touch with Saefkow and Jacob to talk about bringing their Communist organization into the conspiracy of the 20 July plot to assassinate Adolf Hitler.
 This was done with the knowledge and agreement of Claus von Stauffenberg.
 There was a meeting with Reichwein and Leber on 22 June 1944 in the apartment of Dr Rudolf Schmid.
 Then Jacob and Leber, who had been together at Sachsenhausen and had formed a good trust with one another, met again, separately.
 According to historian Peter Steinbach, they knew this military resistance was an effort without a broad foundation of support and that the leaders of the SPD and KPD, as well as trade unions, had the contacts to turn it into an act of resistance with support.

 An additional meeting was planned for 4 July 1944 to discuss concrete measures.
 They were denounced by an informer, however, and when Jacob, Saefkow and Reichwein arrived at the appointed place, the Gestapo snared them all.
 Leber was arrested a few days later.
-Jacob was sentenced to death by the Volksgerichthof on 5 September 1944 and was executed on 18 September 1944, at Brandenburg-Görden Prison, along with Saefkow and Bästlein.
+Jacob was sentenced to death by the Volksgerichtshof on 5 September 1944 and was executed on 18 September 1944, at Brandenburg-Görden Prison, along with Saefkow and Bästlein.